 Bottlenecks: New classes of antibiotic discovery, dereplication of useful antibiotics found, combinatorial therapeutic approaches, i.e. combinations of therapies that are effective against planktonic and biofilm physiologies.

 Keywords: Natural Products, biosurfactants, novel Streptomyces, bacterial biofilms.

 Dr Paul Race

 University of Bristol

-School of Biochemistry, University of Bristol, Bristol, BS8 1TD
+School of Biochemistry, University of Bristol, Bristol, BS8 1TD.

 Overview: Antimicrobial natural product drug discovery, pathway engineering for functionally optimised natural product leads and structural enzymology.

-Target: Bacteria, both Gram-positive and Gram-negative.
+Specific targets: Bacteria, both Gram-positive and Gram-negative.